 - it's gluten-free, soy-free, and vegan.

-Why is chickpea tofu called Burmese tofu?
+❔ Why is it called Burmese tofu?

-The traditional Burmese tofu recipe originates from the Shan region of Burma made with gram flour, water, turmeric, and salt cooked into a paste similar to polenta.
+The traditional Burmese tofu recipe originates from the Shan region of Burma and is made with gram flour, water, turmeric, and salt cooked into a paste similar to polenta.
 There it is commonly served in a chickpea tofu salad.

-Ingredients and Substitutions
+🧾 Ingredients and substitutions

 - Salt - for flavor.
 (Use less if you are making it with broth instead of water.

-- Water - or broth.
-I like to use a vegetable broth to add more flavor to the chickpea tofu.
+- Water – or broth.
+I like to use vegetable broth to add more flavor to the chickpea tofu.

-Optional Ingredients:
+Optional Ingredients

 - Tumeric - for color. (optional)

-How to make Burmese tofu
+🥄 How to make chickpea tofu

 Step 1 - Put 1 cup of chickpea flour in a bowl or measuring container that is easy to pour.
 Slowly stir in 1 cup of cold water - stirring constantly until all the lumps are out of it.
 Set it aside for about 5 minutes while you prepare the hot water or broth.

-Step 5 -Pour into a dish to set.
+Step 5 – Pour into a dish to set.
 (I use a 6 X 8-inch rectangular glass dish.)

-Step 6 -Allow it to cool at room temperature for about 15 minutes then cover and refrigerate for about 2 hours until it has cooled completely.
+Step 6 – Allow it to cool at room temperature for about 15 minutes then cover and refrigerate for about 2 hours until it has cooled completely.

 - Add the water to the chickpea flour slowly and stir well after each little bit you add.
 This will prevent clumping.

-- Let the chickpea flour and water mixture sit for at least five minutes before adding to the hot water or broth.
+- Let the chickpea flour and water mixture sit for at least five minutes before adding it to the hot water or broth.
 This will help it have a smoother consistency.

 - Once you add the chickpea flour and water mixture to the hot water, stir constantly with a whisk for 5 minutes until the batter has gotten very thick and slightly glossy.